With head, heart and hand!

 Advocacy, adjudication, bargaining, conciliation, mediation, negotiation, and withdrawal are examples of conflict management.
-Professionals in the field of conflict management often encourage parties in conflict, who share common relationships, to develop mutual ground or a shared narrative.
-Ideally this is to attain a workable outcome that parties can live with to resolve their disputes.
+Professionals in conflict management often encourage you to create mutual ground or a shared narrative.
+Ideally, this is to attain a workable outcome that you can live with to resolve your disputes.
+At times you may require impartial professionals to support you to achieve a sense of closure.

 - couples and families;